titanscouting/titanscouting.github.io/api/Pre-Competition Checklist.md

   * example: ["imsa.edu"]
 * authorizedUsers (array<string>): An array of users that do not belong to the above domain but should also be allowed to sign in.
 This feature is useful for mentors, etc.
   * example: ["mentor@frc2022.com", "student@frc2022.com"]
-* admins (array<string>): An array of users that are technical administrators for the team.
-This array is not currently used but will be used in the future to only allow admins to perform certain privileged tasks.
-  * example: ["admin@frc2022.com", "root@frc2022.com"]

 Example entry:
 ```json